aryamanmahajan12/SP-Project/README.md

 The method for generating the template noises, which worked with the highest accuracy and lowest error rate is the method discussed below for generating template noises:

--We obtain 4C2 = 6 combinations of the 4 input files.
+- We obtain 4C2 = 6 combinations of the 4 input files.
 We know that the background music behind all the noise samples is the same.
 Also, the length of all 4 files is also known to be the same.
 Assuming the nature of noise is purely additive in all the 4 given music samples, the subtraction of the data points of two of these 4 files cancels the music content and leaves behind only the noise content.
 Hence, we finally generate 6 ‘only noise’ samples.
 Now, we obtain correlation of the input file with all 6 samples.
 We store the peak values of each correlation vector in an array.
 The three highest values in the vector have a certain noise component in common, which is thus concluded as the kind of noise present in the input file.